 In short, Hide.me VPN holds a superb streak for streaming services.
 Plus, in your quick access list, you’ll quickly be able to find optimized servers for Disney+, RAI, and others.
 So, you’ll likely be able to unblock even more of them.

-Thankfully, Hide.me VPN does allow torrenting and doesn’t throttle any kind of traffic.
+Hide.me VPN allows torrenting and doesn’t throttle any kind of traffic.
 So, if you’re looking for a service for torrenting, it’s definitely an option.
 In our tests, the speeds were pretty good.
 The highest I got was ~17MB/s (136mbps).
 The speeds depend on numerous factors, including the number of seeders, so your performance may vary.

 Features of Hide.me VPN